 If you haven’t met before, we’d like to introduce you to the volcano.
-This is where we do our Ridiculously Relaxed Retreat.
+This is where we’re doing our 2023 retreats.
 Stromboli.

 Not ‘Vulcano’, a nearby volcanic island (with a dormant volcano) from where we get the word ‘volcano’,

 but the volcano of STROMBOLI, majestic, beautiful Stromboli sitting amongst the Eolian islands, north of Sicily.